ETO Logo

 • CAT focuses on countries, not organizations or individuals.
 CAT is basically a tool for tracking and comparing countries, so it includes mostly country-level data and metrics.
 It has some limited information about individual people and organizations within those countries, but isn't designed to support analysis at that level of specificity.

-• CAT's metrics may not give a complete picture.
+• CAT's metrics may not give a complete picture of a country's AI activity.
 There are many ways to assess countries' AI activities.
 CAT includes three metric groups - research, patents, and private-sector activity (companies and investments) - that we think are meaningful, but they aren't exhaustive.

 • There are some errors in CAT's sub-country data.
 Data on individual authors, articles, and inventors are taken from other datasets using automated processes.
 These datasets and processes may introduce errors, especially for countries and subtopics with less activity.